EEN421/EEN421.github.io/_posts/pihole2sentinel.md

 <br/>

 I've onboarded ARM devices to Sentinel before [using FluentD as a local syslog forwarder](https://www.hanley.cloud/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor/), using a vm as a syslog forwarder with the AMA agent, and also [with Azure IoT Hub](https://www.hanley.cloud/2024-02-12-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-2/), but this solution by [Jed Laundry](https://github.com/jlaundry) is easily the best, all-in-one solution with the least overheard I've seen that leverages the Azure Log Analytics Data Collection API instead of the aforementioned methods or 3rd party software.
-I've forked his [original repo](https://github.com/jlaundry/pihole-sentinel) and adjusted it for this project [here](https://github.com/EEN421/pihole-sentinel/tree/main).
+I've forked his [original repo](https://github.com/jlaundry/pihole-sentinel) and adjusted it slightly for this project [here](https://github.com/EEN421/pihole-sentinel/tree/main).

 <br/>